flyingmachine/brave-clojure-web/content/using-emacs-with-clojure.md

     parenthesis.
 2. Press `C-↵`.

-CIDER should close the parenthis and evaluate the expression.
+CIDER should close the parenthesis and evaluate the expression.

 The [CIDER README](https://github.com/clojure-emacs/cider) has a comprehensive list of key bindings which you can learn over time, but